 Think back to the last time you had a flare up.
 Did a stressful or traumatic event precede it?

 Researchers have long tried to make a definitive connection between emotional distress and arthritis.
-But while numerous studies claim to link negative life events to the onset of the condition, a lot of questions still remain.
+But while numerous studies claim to link negative life events to the onset of symptoms, a lot of questions still remain.

 Making the Connection

 As far back as 2010, a study among people suffering from rheumatoid arthritis (RA) saw subjects who were able to directly connect a stressful event to the onset of their condition.
-The researchers however concluded that the correlation was made to give meaning and establish a sense of control over their condition.
+The researchers however concluded that the correlation was only made as a way to give meaning and establish a sense of control over their condition.

-While there may be no direct cause-and-effect relationship however, other studies point to an association between stress and increased risk.
+However, other studies report different findings and have identified an association between stress and increased risk for arthritis.
 In fact, one study saw a 100 percent increase in rheumatic diseases for people who had experienced two or more traumatic events in childhood, versus those who didn’t.
-And in a different research involving veterans, more symptoms and impairment presented itself among subjects with PTSD (post traumatic stress disorder).
+And in another research, this time involving veterans, more symptoms and impairment presented itself among subjects with PTSD (post traumatic stress disorder).

-Studies made on the subject are extensive, but to date, the role stress has over arthritis remains unclear—even amid numerous research and growing evidence that it could make arthritic symptoms worse.
+Research conducted to understand the correlation of chronic joint pain illnesses and stress are extensive.
+But to date, the role stress has over arthritis remains unclear—even amid numerous studies and growing evidence that it could make arthritic symptoms worse.

 Why?
 Chalk it up to the fact that stress itself is particularly hard to measure.

-Stress is subjective.
-People’s reactions will vary greatly depending on a lot of subjective factors such as the cause, the patient’s current state of mind and emotions, health, the environment, just to name a few.
-Add to that the fact that the human body also doesn’t have a standard response that researchers can bank on, and studies ultimately have very little quantitative data that can be used use to make a definitive conclusion.
+People’s reactions to stressful situations will vary greatly depending on a lot of other subjective factors such as the cause, the patient’s current state of mind and emotions, general health, the environment, just to name a few.
+It’s also worth noting that the human body doesn’t really have a standard response for stress that researchers can use as a baseline for their studies.
+This means any kind of study on the effect of stress on the body will have no choice but to start with very little quantitative data, that makes it all the more difficult to make a definitive conclusion.

 - If at all possible, try to incorporate physical activity into your daily routine.